ch007m/r-d/kubecf/README.md

 ## DevExp on k8s

+**WARNING**: The following section which has been created from this [video](https://www.youtube.com/watch?v=CwAmh8MdWCg) is certainly not correct at all anymore as currently `fissile` is not used at all but instead `buildpack` and no `helm chart` is created when we push a spring boot application on k8s.
+It must be reviewed and updated !

 A `CF Application runtime` or `CFAR` is then deployed on Kubernetes using a Helm chart according to the the information defined within an [Application yaml manifest](https://docs.cloudfoundry.org/devguide/deploy-apps/manifest-attributes.html) which is then processed by [`fissile or Buildpack`](https://github.com/cloudfoundry-incubator/fissile) to populate the container image.